-- Understand their safeguarding responsibilities and the systems in place which support safeguarding. - Know how to contact the safeguarding team and who they are - Know what to do if a child tells them they are being abused or neglected and not promise confidentiality - report concerns and recognise the importance of raising all concerns and not see any as insignificant.
+- Understand their safeguarding responsibilities and the systems in place which support safeguarding. - Know how to contact the safeguarding team and who they are. - Know what to do if a child tells them they are being abused or neglected and not promise confidentiality. - report concerns and recognise the importance of raising all concerns and not see any as insignificant.
 Immediate referral may be justified where a single incident has taken place.
-'Staff should not assume that a colleague, or another professional will take action and share information that might be critical in keeping children safe.
-They should be mindful that early information sharing is vital for the effective identification, assessment and allocation of appropriate service provision, whether this is when problems first emerge, or when a child is already known to local authority children's care' KCSiE 2021 para 60 - understand that abuse and maltreatment can be complex and may not be evident in one concern but in a picture built up over time through the consistent reporting of concerns.
+Staff should not assume that a colleague, or another professional will take action and share information that might be critical in keeping children safe.
+'Staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or when a child is already known to local authority children's care' KCSiE 2023 para 117p.31. - understand that abuse and maltreatment can be complex and may not be evident in one concern but in a picture built up over time through the consistent reporting of concerns.
 This is particularly evident in cases of emotional abuse and neglect.
-It is crucial that information is passed on to the safeguarding team without delay to enable support to be accessed at the earliest opportunity. - be aware of the indicators of abuse, neglect and exploitation to enable identification of those children who are need of help or protection - be aware that safeguarding incidents and / or behaviours can be associated with factors outside the school or college and / or can occur between children outside of these environments. - consider the risk to children of abuse and exploitation in situations outside their families including child criminal exploitation, child sexual exploitation, and serious youth violence - identify when a mental health concern becomes a safeguarding concern and that child mental health issues are recognised as an area of vulnerability - report all incidences of sexual violence and sexual harassment and never minimise these behaviours, - take all disclosures seriously and ensure the child is supported to keep them safe
+It is crucial that information is passed on to the safeguarding team without delay to enable support to be accessed at the earliest opportunity. - be aware of the indicators of abuse, neglect, exploitation, radicalisation and domestic abuse to enable identification of those children who are need of help or protection. - be aware that being absent from education may be an indicator of a safeguarding concern - be aware that safeguarding incidents and / or behaviours can be associated with factors outside the school or college and / or can occur between children outside of these environments. - consider the risk to children of abuse and exploitation in situations outside their families including (but not limited to) online grooming, child criminal exploitation, child sexual exploitation, and serious youth violence. - report marriage that may be planned for anyone under the age of 18 - be aware that domestic abuse can be psychological, physical sexual, financial or emotional and can impact upon children through seeing, hearing or experiencing the effects of this and / or experience this through their own intimate relationships and to report incidences of non-fatal strangulation and suffocation.